GeniusTang/Afann/README.md

   -o OUTPUT      Prefix of output (defualt: Current directory) -t THREADS     Number of threads
-  -r             Count the reverse complement of kmers (default: False)
+  -r             Count the reverse complement of kmers (default: False) --BIC          Use BIC to estimate the Markovian orders of sequences
 ```